-Try to find a salon that uses hard wax to minimize pain.
+Try to find a salon that uses hard wax (or a soft wax with the correct balance of titanium dioxide to glyceral rosinateto) minimize pain.
 Hard wax only adheres to the hair as opposed to strip wax, which takes the top layer of skin off along with your hair (ouch).
 "European Wax Center uses an exclusively developed, hard stripless Comfort Wax," says Petak.
 "This wax is a proprietary blend of beeswax and other ingredients sourced from Europe that assists in ensuring you receive the most comfortable waxing experience."

 How to Prepare

-To prepare for your wax, Petak recommends hair be "at least ¼ inch long (about the size of a sprinkle) so it’s a good idea to stop shaving at least five days prior to your reservation.
+To prepare for your wax, Petak recommends hair be "at least ¼ inch long (about the size of a sprinkle) so it’s a good idea to stop shaving at least five days (and 10-14 days for best results) prior to your reservation.
 If you are going to exfoliate your skin, use a film-free (meaning it rinses off clean, not leaving skin coated in oil) exfoliant 24-48 hours before your wax," she adds.

 Garshick says having a tan might make waxing more painful, and to avoid the treatment altogether if you have a sunburn to prevent scarring.
 Additionally, skip the pool right before your wax, as salt and chlorinated water can be drying or harsh on the skin.
 "It's best to avoid this just prior to waxing as the skin can be more prone to irritation or injury if the skin is dry," says Garshick.

-"Also, do not get waxed if you are taking Accutane as it can make your skin more sensitive," she says.
+"Also, do not get waxed if you are taking Accutane," she says.